icinganalysis/icinganalysis.github.io/content/conditions_cd.md

 There is not a study as large as NASA-TM-832556 for the effects of specific icing conditions on lift, so it was not attempted to determine a general correlation for lift.

-Drag has sometimes been termed a "leading indicator" for effects on lift, for clean airfoils as well as iced cases.
+Drag has been termed a "leading indicator" for effects on lift, for clean airfoils as well as iced cases.
 Drag due to ice is a useful indicator as it can have measurable effects at a nominal angle of attack, while the lift may remain relatively close to the clean airfoil value until Cl_max is approached (which typical flight would not approach).
-Ice may be accreted at a nominal angle of attack, but then maneuvers may require a higher angle of attack, and non-normal conditions can approach Cl_max.
+Ice may be accreted at a nominal angle of attack, but then maneuvers may require a higher angle of attack, and non-normal maneuvers can approach Cl_max.

 ### What about Appendix O conditions?

-Appendix O defines large supercooled drop (SLD) icing conditions.
+Appendix O [^4] defines large supercooled drop (SLD) icing conditions.
 The LWC values are roughly comparable to Appendix C, but the drops sizes are different.
 Distributions of drop sizes are defined.